This post has been sponsored by Chesapeake Bay Candle.

 Right around noon is also a good time to release some of that stress that has built up after the morning rush.
 An afternoon meditation break will give your mind and body a much needed time-out from the daily demands, and prevent the stress from accumulating to an unhealthy amount.
 You can practice through whichever method works best for you, whether that’s quiet prayer, traditional meditation methods, a little forest bathing, or even mindfully eating a snack or meal.
 Turn off all phone and email notifications during this time as well.

-Bonus – Mentally and physically ‘resetting’ for even just 5-minutes can also help boost your productivity, energy, and mood once you return to work (2).
+Bonus – Mentally and physically ‘resetting’ for 5-15 minutes can also help boost your productivity, energy, and mood once you return to work (2).
 In fact, it’s recommended that we take these meditation/relaxation breaks at intervals throughout the day, every 50 to 90 minutes (3).

 Stillness + Purity (rose water) Chesapeake Bay Candle